A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

-Table~\ref{tab:comparison} shows the performance of each approach at the three different tasks, evaluated using nested cross-validation on the entire data set.
+Table~\ref{tab:comparison} shows the performance of each metalearner at the three different tasks, evaluated using nested cross-validation on the entire data set.
 The tasks are predicting outcomes (a lower $MSE_\mu$ is better), predicting causal effects (a lower $MSE_\tau$ is better), and predicting treatment assignments (where the goal is to increase song streams).
-As expected, each approach is best at doing what it was optimized to do.
-Thus, the models with the best performance in outcome prediction (OP) and causal-effect prediction (CP) are not the best models at making treatment assignments.
-In fact, in relative terms, the impact of TP is 28\% larger than the impact of OP or CP.
+As expected, each metalearner is best at doing what it was optimized to do.
+Thus, the models with the best performance in outcome prediction (O-learner) and causal effect prediction (E-learner) are not the best models at making treatment assignments.
+In fact, the improvement in streams produced by the A-learner is more than 28\% larger than the improvement produced by either the O-learner or the E-learner.